 ,<expression> = <identifier> let

-An expression can be a literal or something that requires a bit of computation to generate value and an identifier is a variable.
+An expression can be a literal or something that requires a bit of computation to generate a value, and an identifier is a variable.

 ,2 + 2 - 4 = zero let

-The AST of above example will look like…
+The AST of the above example will look like…

 {<expression>} while [ <other statements> ]